Subscribe To Roll-Kraft

 Split tube and pipe mill rolls are quite simply the very best value: You receive two rolls for only about 20%-30% more than the cost of one roll.
 To create a split roll, we manufacture two halves of a roll and bolt them together to make one whole roll.

 Split rolls look and work the same as solid one-piece tube and pipe mill rolls.
 However, the differences between the two are numerous.
 For example: when reworking or reconditioning your solid one-piece tube and pipe mill rolls, you must reduce the roll diameters.
 This causes the rolls to rotate with the tube and pipe mill shafts at a faster speed.
 Think of a bicycle sprocket.
 The smaller the sprocket you use, the faster you peddle.
-The same applies for rolls.
+The same applies to rolls.
 So, if your rolls rotate faster and faster after each rework, the rolls will spin faster causing them to wear out faster.
 If your rolls wear out faster, you are going to have to buy new rolls more often.

 When your rolls are spinning faster and producing less, your mill cannot keep up with the speed difference.
 Smaller rolls require that you turn up the speed of the mill to keep the same production speed as when the tooling was new.
 With split rolls, you never have to reduce the roll diameters when reworking.
 This means your rolls will last at least 10-15 times longer than solid rolls.